EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - Netflix.

 #### AOL data release
 In $2006$, to embrace the vision of an open research community, **AOL** (America OnLine) publicly posted to a website $20$ million search queries for $650,000$ users of AOL’s search engine summarizing three months of activity.
 AOL suppressed any obviously identifying information such as AOL username and IP address.
-AOL replaced these identifiers with unique identification numbers (this made searches by the same user linkable).
+AOL replaced these identifiers with unique **identification numbers** (this made searches by the same user linkable).
+This approach is called **pseudonymization**.

 User $4417749$:
 - “numb fingers”, “$60$ single men”, “dog that urinates on everything”;